anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

        -  50

     *  -  Pages
-       -  The range of target pages delimeted by ';'.
+       -  The range of pages or a list of page numbers delimited by ';'.
        -
           - 1;3;5
           - 1-5;7;9